zeehydr/zeehydr/README.md

 - 👋 Hi, I’m Zeeshan Haider
-- 👀 I’m interested in conding with c++.
+- 👀 I’m interested in coding with python.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m full-time Data Engineer at NCAI.
-- 💞️ I’m looking to collaborate on mobile app devolopment.
+- 💞️ I’m looking to collaborate on AI Projects.

 <!---
 zeehydr/zeehydr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.